GameServerManagers/LinuxGSM-Docs/Dependencies.md

 # Summary
 Below is a complete list of dependencies required for all servers.
 Use your distros package manager (apt-get, yum etc) to install these requirements.

+> You can get more specific dependencies from the main website <a href="http://gameservermanagers.com/#supportedgames">http://gameservermanagers.com</a>.

 > These dependencies should be installed _before_ installing any LGSM server.

 Select the engine/game you require.